 A fellow of the American College of Physicians, he served three years as its director for the Northwest District of Texas.
 He is a member of the national medical honor society, Alpha Omega Alpha, and served as the AOA councilor at the University of Illinois for seven years and at Texas Tech for 17 years.
 His students have elected him the outstanding teacher of the year five times.
 He is also a member of the national research honor society, Sigma Xi.

 In 1993 he received the Alumnus Award for Outstanding Academic Achievement from New York Medical College.
 His biography appears in Who’s Who in the World, Who’s Who in America, Who’s Who in Science and Engineering, Who’s Who in Medicine and Health Care, and Who’s Who in American Education.

-He was editor of Seminars in Nephrology since its founding in 1981 until the end of 2006.
+He was editor of Seminars in Nephrology from its founding in 1981 until the end of 2006.
 He has served as the Associate Editor of the Archives of Internal Medicine and the American Journal of Nephrology and has served on the editorial boards of 10 other journals including the American Journal of Kidney Diseases, the Journal of Clinical Investigation, and Kidney International.
 He has served as an editorial referee for 15 additional journals.
 He was a member of the NIH’s General Medicine B study section and was the Chairman of the Veteran’s Administration’s Merit Review Board in Nephrology.
 He was the Chairman of the Scientific Advisory Board of the National Kidney Foundation (NKF).

 In 1992 Dr Kurtzman was elected to a two-year term as president of the NKF.
 The NKF is the largest volunteer organization in the country dealing with all aspects of kidney and related diseases.
 Through its 52 affiliates it supports research, training, and patient care to meet its mission, which is the cure or prevention of renal disease.
 The president is responsible for all the foundation’s professional activities.